Dima-salang/aika/docs/SRS.md

 - Aika will sync the logs from the dashboard to the database, and the user can view the logs in the Notion database.
 - Users can disconnect Notion at any time via a confirmation modal.

+### FR-36.1 GitHub Integration
+- Users shall be able to link specific GitHub commits and Pull Requests (PRs) directly to their Time Logs in the time log dialog.
+- The system shall reuse the authentication credentials populated by Better Auth's GitHub OAuth provider (no separate token configuration needed).
+- Linked commits and PRs are stored in a structured relational database schema (`time_log_github_links`) referencing repository path, commit hash (SHA), or PR details to maintain integrity.

 ---

 # 3.12 Import & Export Capabilities